 The Role Of Being In A Favorable Context In Feeling Outgoing And Confident

-When we think of being confident and outgoing we usually view them as stable traits that come from within.
-If someone's at a party and they're happily chatting to everyone, we assume they have an inner reserve of belief in themselves and comfort in social situations.
+When we think of being confident and outgoing we often view them as stable traits that come from within.
+If someone's at a party and they're happily chatting to everyone, we assume they have an inner source of belief in themselves and comfort in social situations.
 Obviously those things play a role in confidence and outgoingness, but a more overlooked factor is whether someone's in a favorable social context.

 Has this ever happened to you?
 You're at a bar.
 You're a bit nervous and hesitant to talk to anyone.
 You look around and see a group of friends who all seem so self-assured and sociable.
 They're effortlessly joking around with each other and bringing strangers into their conversation.
 They look like they own the place.
 You think, "Why can't I have what they have?
 Why am I so shy and insecure?"